-- There are many flights per day in big cities.
+There are many flights per day in big cities.
 You can still be flexible during your backpacking in Colombia.
 I advise you to book your flight 3-4 days in advance (After the prices can double).

 In case you can’t complete the payment procedure online – Because your credit card has been denied -, you should call your bank and ask them to check.
 Sometimes they can authorize the payment manually.

 Basic airline but the quality is more than enough for the domestic flight.